Dear Sony, Location, Location, Location

 What started on a 28-acre patch of the open desert has flourished into 300 acres, growing while hiring more than 4,000 cast and crew members in the state between 2021 and 2023.

-This can not happen on 108 expensive, land-locked acres.
+This can not happen here on 108 expensive, land-locked acres.
 Do you want a studio to have a chance to succeed?
 Then, give it the room to build and grow—not hamstring it from the start.

-Your Thought?
+Your Thoughts?

 (As an Amazon Associate, I earn from qualifying purchases.)